 Designed to help you become an accomplished engineer in your field, we’ve created a dedicated engineering building filled with all the equipment you’ll need.
 You'll have access to 3D printers, design and test laboratories, electronics workshops and CAD design suites, to name just a few.
 Whilst working on your group and individual assignments, you’ll have a dedicated project space with easy access to key pieces of equipment you and your team might need.

-The building will contain state-of-the-art laboratories for teaching, and this is where engineering practical and workshop sessions will initially be held.
+The building contains state-of-the-art laboratories for teaching, and this is where engineering practical and workshop sessions will initially be held.

 "This investment will mean world-class teaching facilities to build tomorrow’s skilled workforce."